 - Dry Spray is the result of shooting too far away or using too hot of a reducer

-- Material is not flowing well can be caused by a dirty gun, too thick of material or the flow knob or air volume knob is mal-adjusted.
+- The material is not flowing well can be caused by a dirty gun, too thick of material or the flow knob or air volume knob is mal-adjusted.

 - Paint is dripping from the tip.
 Wrong size or worn out needle or dirty spray gun.
 Packing nut could be too tight or dirty.
 Sometimes you can stretch the needle spring to get by (adds more pressure to the needle).

-- Spray is pulsating.
+- The spray is pulsating.
 Something is loose.
 Check packing nut.
 Check cup seal.
-Trash in gun.
+Trash in the gun.

 - Over-spray comes from too thin of material, air flow set too high, too much paint flow, shooting from too far away and windy environments.